 It's not just cash ISAs that can be flexible.
 Innovative finance ISAs (peer-to-peer savings in an ISA wrapper) and cash held within a stocks and shares ISA can also be flexible.
-There are certain kinds of ISAs that can't be flexible – these are junior ISAs, Help to Buy ISAs, Lifetime ISAs and any element of a stocks and shares ISA that is NOT cash, ie, shares, bonds or funds.
+There are certain kinds of ISAs that can't be flexible – these are junior ISAs, Help to Buy ISAs, Lifetime ISAs and any element of a stocks and shares ISA that is NOT cash, eg, shares, bonds or funds.

 Get Our Free Money Tips Email!

 How flexibility works in practice

 This depends on whether money in your ISA is from new or old tax years (and if you have more than one ISA, the following will work on all of them)...